 So I was studying all about pigeon breeding which is very big these

-days in China.
-And I am recording it all, like in the Nixon White
+like the Spirit in art?
+And I am recording it all, like in the

-House, putting my life on the line, seeing the ghosts in the polar
+Nixon White House, putting my life on the line, seeing the ghosts

-vortex rise from the sewers, forming characters who can live for
+in the polar vortex rise from the sewers, forming characters who

-the next fifteen years, who get in all kinds of trouble.
+can live for the next fifteen years, who get in all kinds of

 “This is bigger than you can imagine.”